bmurphy1/job-scheduler/README.md

 ##Ideas/To Do/Icebox
 - Drop down menus for the user to more easily define schedules.
 Likely use JavaScript to convert entries from these meuns etc to a cron string to be passed to the schedule model.
 - Schedule a job to run at a certain time, but only once.
-- Ability to see history of all times a single job has run
+- Ability to see history of all times a single job has run - Completed

 ##License
 Provided as is.